YanCotta/anti-aging-epigenetics-ml-app/docs/STATISTICAL_VALIDATION_SUMMARY.md

 # Statistical Validation Summary - Publication-Ready Results

-**Date:** October 14, 2025
+**Date:** October 16, 2025
-**Milestone:** Issues #45, #46, #47 Completed
+**Milestone:** Issues #45, #46, #47 Completed (Historical Baseline)
-**Status:** ✅ Publication-Ready with Full Statistical Rigor
+**Status:** 🔄 Publication-Ready Results Retained as Reference — Uncertainty Re-Baselining in Progress

 ---

 ## Executive Summary

 This document summarizes the comprehensive statistical validation implemented for the anti-aging ML application, completing Issues #45 (Aging Benchmarks), #46 (Advanced Feature Engineering), and #47 (Statistical Rigor).
-The pipeline now includes publication-quality statistical testing with bootstrap confidence intervals, permutation tests, multiple testing correction, and age-stratified analysis.
+As of October 16, 2025 these results are treated as the **pre-chaos baseline**.
+The new uncertainty initiative (Issues #49-#53) will extend these analyses with Monte Carlo variance envelopes, covariance drift monitoring, and entropy-based diagnostics before any new claims replace the metrics below.

-**Key Achievement**: Model achieves EXCELLENT performance category (R²=0.963, MAE=2.4 years) with full statistical validation, though results represent upper bound due to clean synthetic data.
+**Key Reminder**: Model performance (R²=0.963, MAE=2.4 years) reflects clean synthetic data.
+Future reports must include uncertainty bands derived from chaos-augmented simulations.

 ---